 So, what does the Microsoft Office 365 Portal offer?

-How to Configure and Export your mailboxes using eDiscovery?
+How to configure and export office 365 mailboxes to PST using eDiscovery?

 Once you login into your Office 365 admin portal, open the Office 365 Admin center as shown in the image below: